-The election of Donald Trump — as well as trends in certain other democracies — has spawned real concern that democratic institutions are under threat.
+The election of Donald Trump in 2016 — as well as trends in certain other democracies — has spawned real concern that democratic institutions are under threat.
 To be sure, systematic data do not suggest a massive decline in democracy across the world.
 But clearly this does not mean that any trends toward autocracy can be ignored.

 One specific concern throughout the past few years is whether ordinary citizens are truly committed to democracy.
 Here again, the data have proved equivocal: There has not been a consistent or meaningful decline in support for democracy across multiple countries.
 Similarly, although a weakening commitment to democracy has been blamed on younger people, there is no clear evidence that, say, the “millennial” cohort is any different from older cohorts when they were the same age as millennials are now.